 In the early 2010s the Society was offered the land to the north of the Fulbrooke Road site on which was constructed a loop turning the track into a figure 8 and extending it by approximately 1000 feet to over a third of a mile.
 The new loop included a flat-crossing and the opportunity was taken to re-signal the entire track with fully interlocked, microprocessor-controlled LED signals.
 A second locomotive preparation area was built with locomotive handling facilities included a traverser with a scissor lift to help in transferring locomotives into and out of trailers.

 With the conclusion of work on the northern loop interest turned to replacing the worn-out garden railway.
-A new site was chosen which allowed for a bigger dual gauge (32mm and 45mm) table top layout which was closer to the public and generates a lot of interest during the public running days.
+A new site was chosen which allowed for a bigger dual gauge (32mm and 45mm) table top layout which was closer to the public and generates a lot of interest during the public running days when Gauge 1, 16mm scale and, occasionally 7/8” scale live steam, battery electric and coal-fired are run.

 On the second Sunday of each summer month, April to October, the track is open to the public to inspect and ride upon these miniature trains.
 Car parking facilities are signposted nearby, and light refreshments are obtainable.